Webull vs TD Ameritrade 2026: Which Broker Actually Wins?

 Mobile App

-Webull's mobile app is excellent — genuinely one of the best trading apps available on iOS and Android, with a full suite of charting tools that actually translate well to a small screen.
-The 4.7/5 App Store rating in 2026 is well-earned and not an accident.
+Webull's mobile app is excellent — genuinely one of the best trading apps on iOS and Android, with charting tools that actually work well on a small screen.
+The 4.7/5 App Store rating in 2026 is well-earned.

-TD Ameritrade's mobile app (now operating under Schwab) is solid but feels like a secondary product compared to the thinkorswim desktop experience.
-It handles the basics and then some, but the real power-user experience very much lives on desktop.
-If you're primarily a mobile trader, that's worth knowing going in.
+TD Ameritrade's mobile app (now under Schwab) is solid but feels like a secondary product compared to thinkorswim's desktop power.
+It handles basics and then some, but the real experience lives on desktop.
+If you're primarily a mobile trader, worth knowing upfront.

-Winner: Webull — better mobile experience, full stop.
+Winner: Webull — better mobile experience, hands down.

 Security & Compliance

 Both are SIPC-insured up to $500,000.
 Both use two-factor authentication and standard encryption.
 Webull is regulated by FINRA and the SEC.
-TD Ameritrade (Schwab) carries the same regulatory standing, plus decades of institutional track record behind it.
+TD Ameritrade (Schwab) carries the same regulatory standing, plus decades of institutional track record.

-One thing worth flagging: Webull's Chinese ownership (Hunan Fang Sheng Network Technology) has drawn regulatory scrutiny over the past few years.
-As of 2026, no major action has restricted its operations, but it's a consideration some investors genuinely weigh — particularly those who work in government or regulated industries.
-TD Ameritrade/Schwab is unambiguously a US-headquartered institution with no such complications.
+One thing worth considering: Webull's Chinese ownership (Hunan Fang Sheng Network Technology) has drawn some regulatory attention over the years.
+As of 2026, no major action has restricted operations, but it's a consideration — particularly for those in government or regulated industries.
+TD Ameritrade/Schwab is unambiguously US-headquartered with no such complications.

 Winner: TD Ameritrade on institutional trust.
-Both are objectively safe for the average retail investor.
+Both are objectively safe for average retail investors.

 Pros and Cons